sowcow/blog/content/posts/eternal.md

 Like art being attached to status on one hand.
 And on the other hand for example they put a statue of shit in Moscow recently.
 And there are those who destroy arts.
-So I guess humans foolishness competes to be eternal too.
+So I guess humans foolishness competes to be called eternal too.